Humantold | What Our Therapists Wish More People Knew About Mental Health

 Tashanee Edwards, LMHC, NCC, LPC

 Therapy is like the opposite of social media.
 No one is trying to sell you anything or pretend they are someone they’re not; there is no algorithm trying to suck you into doomscrolling for as long as possible.
-It’s about being truly, fully present, embracing your vulnerabilities, learning to love and appreciate what makes you uniquely you and connecting with yourself, other people, and the world around you from a place of authenticity.
-It’s not feeling good all the time or always being happy, but learning to ride the waves of a full spectrum of emotions, knowing your core senses of identity, purpose and meaning will give you strength, support, and direction.
+It’s about being truly, fully present, embracing your vulnerabilities, learning to love and appreciate what makes you uniquely, and connecting with yourself, other people, and the world around you from a place of authenticity.
+It’s not feeling good all the time or always being happy, but learning to ride the waves of a full spectrum of emotions, and knowing your core senses of identity, purpose, and meaning will give you strength, support, and direction.

 Lizzie O’Leary MHC-LP